Kozea/Radicale/DOCS_PRIVACY.md

 ## Testing Privacy Functionality

 This project includes scripts to generate test data and to test the privacy API endpoints automatically.
 Follow these steps to generate VCF/contact data, privacy settings, and run the upload tests.

 ### 1. Generate Test VCF Files

-Use the `generate_vcf_data.py` script to create sample vCard (VCF) files for testing:
+Use the `generate_vcf_data.py` script to create sample vCard (VCF) files for
+testing:

 ```bash
 python3 tests/data/privacy/generate_vcf_data.py
 ```

 - This will create individual VCF files for each test user and a combined VCF file in `tests/data/privacy/vcf/`.

 ### 2. Generate Privacy Settings JSON Files

 Use the `generate_privacy_settings_json.py` script to create JSON files with privacy settings for each test user:

 ```bash
 python3 tests/data/privacy/generate_privacy_settings_json.py
 ```

 - This will create one JSON file per test user in `tests/data/privacy/settings/`.

 ### 3. Run the VCF Upload and Privacy Test

-> [!NOTE]
-> When running tests, make sure to use `type = none` in the `[auth]` section to disable authentication.
-For production environments, always use proper authentication like Twilio OTP.
+> [!NOTE] When running tests, make sure to use `type = none` in the `[auth]`
+> section to disable authentication.
+For production environments, always use
+> proper authentication like htpasswd.

-Use the `run_integration.py` script to automatically upload the generated VCF files and privacy settings to the running Radicale server, and verify privacy enforcement:
+Use the `run_integration.py` script to automatically upload the generated VCF files and privacy settings to the running Radicale server, and verify privacy
+enforcement:

 ```bash
 python3 tests/data/privacy/run_integration.py
 ```

 - Make sure your Radicale server is running and accessible at the API base URL specified in the script (default: `http://localhost:5232`).
 - The script will print a summary of test results for each VCF file.

 ### Notes

 - Adjust the API base URL in the test script if your server is running on a different address or port.
 - The scripts assume the working directory is the project root.

 ---

 ## HTTP API Endpoints

 The privacy management API is available at the `/privacy/` path prefix.
 All endpoints require authentication and return JSON responses.

 ### Privacy Settings Management

 #### Get User Settings

 ```http
 GET /privacy/settings/{user}
 ```